TophLumina/RT-in-weeks/README.md

 cmake --build build
 ```

-and you should find executable in *./build*.
+and you should find the executable in *./build*.

 ***BE AWARE!!*** Due to my poor coding technics, your PC is much likely to be ***FROZEN*** during the run.
 Sorry about that :(